Innocent Until Proven Guilty

 The presumption of innocence states that unless the government has actually met their burden of proving guilt beyond a reasonable doubt, the legal system (including the jurors) should presume that the defendant is innocent.
 It exists to protect the defendant against the bias that can occur by virtue of being accused of a crime; it is supposed to ensure that the justice system operates fairly and that the government is being held to the high burden of proving a defendant’s guilt beyond a reasonable doubt.

 Unfortunately, the presumption of innocence can be difficult to ensure, even in low-level cases.
 Often, just seeing a defendant in the courtroom, opposite the prosecution, and hearing that he or she has been accused of a crime, leads jurors to think that that person probably did it, or he or she wouldn’t be here.
 That difficulty grows when a trial is high-profile, and when it can be difficult to find jurors who haven’t heard the defendant’s name in conjunction with a crime in a newspaper, on television, or on the internet.
-For this reason, attorneys will often try to find potential jurors who have not heard much about the case, and therefore may be better able to see the defendant as potentially innocent.
+For this reason, lawyers will often try to find potential jurors who have not heard much about the case, and therefore may be better able to see the defendant as potentially innocent.
 Sometimes, this requires picking jurors who live several hours away from where the crime occurred, in hopes that people who aren’t as connected to that particular community may be less likely to have already heard about the alleged crime.